 Mr. Ross is the current Chief Financial Officer of Mydecine Innovations Group Inc. ("Mydecine") since September 2022.
 Mydecine is subject to a cease trade order issued by the BCSC on May 2, 2024, relating to the failure to its audited annual financial statements, the annual management's discussion and analysis and the certification of annual filings for the year ended December 31, 2023 (the "Mydecine 2023 Annual Financial Filings").
-Mydecine is working with its auditor to complete the audit and file the Mydecine 2023 Annual Financial Filings.
+Mydecine filed the required records and the Cease Trade Order was revoked on July 5, 2024.
+Mydecine is subject to a cease trade order issued by the BCSC on May 1, 2025, relating to the failure to its audited annual financial statements, the annual management's discussion and analysis and the certification of annual filings for the year ended December 31, 2024 (the "Mydecine 2024 Annual Financial Filings").
+Mydecine is working with its auditor to complete the audit and file the Mydecine 2024 Annual Financial Filings.